cepthomas/SublimeBagOfTricks/README.md

 | sbot_example_input       | User text input |
 | sbot_example_list_select | User list sel |
 | sbot_example_msg_box     | User message |

+# Test

+The 'test' directory contains a VS solution to do some basic unit testing of sbot functions.
+The 'st_emul' directory contains stubs for the sublime api stuff.
+Function abstraction in conjunction with mocks provides a reasonable amount of algorithm unit tests.

 # Notes